 - To define designated places of instruction and/or placements

-- To define designated periods of study, where these do not correspond with University terms
+- To define designated periods of study where these differ from the definition in Regulation 2.5c

 - To define exceptions to attendance requirements in programme documentation

-- To approve exemptions or recommend exemptions to attendance requirements to Senate in accordance with the Mitigating Circumstances Policy.
+- To approve exemptions or recommend exemptions to attendance requirements to Special Cases Committee.

-(a) Students must meet progression requirements as specified in the Code of Practice on Research Degrees and in programme documentation.
+(a) Students must meet progression requirements as specified in the Policy on Research Degrees and in programme documentation.
 Students who fail to meet progression requirements will not be permitted to continue and their enrolment with the University may be terminated or, where permitted, transferred to another programme.

-(b) Appeals against progression decisions should be made to the appropriate Board of Studies and referred to Special Cases Committee where there is no satisfactory resolution.
-Special Cases Committee will take account only of those mitigating circumstances that were disclosed to the Board of Studies at the appropriate time unless the student can demonstrate acceptable reasons for failure to disclose at that time.
+(b) Appeals against progression decisions should be made to the Special Cases Committee.
+Special Cases Committee will take account only of those exceptional circumstances that were disclosed to the Board of Studies at the appropriate time unless the student can demonstrate acceptable reasons for failure to disclose at that time.

-(c) All students are required to complete successfully the online University Academic Integrity Tutorial before the end of the first stage or year of their programme of study as specified in Regulations 5.7 and 6.5(c).
-Failure to comply with this regulation may result in termination of enrolment with the University.
+(c) All students are required to complete successfully the online University Research Integrity Tutorial before their first formal review of progress or thesis submission (whichever comes first) as specified in Regulation 5.7 Failure to comply with this regulation may result in termination of enrolment with the University.